danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#posmod-int-a-int-b-int" name="posmod">Positive modulo: posmod</a>

 * <a href="messages.getBotCallbackAnswer.html" name="messages.getBotCallbackAnswer">Press an inline callback button and get a callback answer from the bot: messages.getBotCallbackAnswer</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#openbuffered-danog-madelineproto-localfile-danog-madelineproto-remoteurl-amp-bytestream-readablestream-stream-amp-cancellation-cancellation-null-callable" name="openBuffered">Provide a buffered reader for a file, URL or amp stream: openBuffered</a>

 * <a href="messages.getInlineBotResults.html" name="messages.getInlineBotResults">Query an inline bot: messages.getInlineBotResults</a>